obonaventure/cnp3/book/glossary.rst

 	A relay operating in the physical layer.

    AIMD
 	Additive Increase, Multiplicative Decrease.
-A rate adaption algorithm used notably by TCP where a host additively increases its transmission rate when the network is not congested and multiplicatevely decreases when congested is detected.
+A rate adaption algorithm used notably by TCP where a host additively increases its transmission rate when the network is not congested and multiplicatively decreases when congested is detected.

    HTTP
 	The HyperText Transport Protocol is defined in :rfc:`2616`